How much can you take Miralax for severe constipation?

 For how long should you take MiraLAX for constipation?

 Use Miralax OTC for constipation occasionally.
-Don’t use MiraLAX on a daily basis for more than one or two weeks without medical permission.
+Don’t use MiraLAX daily for more than one or two weeks without medical permission.
 Miralax is not approved for long-term use in chronic constipation.

 Use Miralax as needed to relieve occasional attacks of severe constipation.
-If you need a long-term alternative, a bulk-forming fiber laxative such as psyllium (Metamucil) is a reasonable alternative.
+A bulk-forming fiber laxative such as psyllium (Metamucil) is a reasonable alternative if you need a long-term alternative.
 Learn more.

 What are the other alternatives for Severe constipation?

-To relieve severe constipation, you have to stick to the standard diet and lifestyle modifications.
-This will help to improve your bowel movements without the need to increase your laxative doses or using a more powerful alternative.
+Sticking to the standard diet and lifestyle modifications would be best to relieve severe constipation.
+This will help improve your bowel movements without increasing your laxative doses or using a more powerful alternative.

 Before your search for more powerful alternatives for severe constipation, you should: